efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 On macOS, you can install the needed graphics dependencies with `brew`.

-If you have not installed the `atlas/geomodel` Tap already, please install it now, by running the command below; otherwise, jspi this and jump to the next point.
+If you have not installed the `atlas/geomodel` Tap already, please install it now, by running the command below; otherwise, skip this and jump to the next point.

 ```
 brew tap atlas/geomodel https://gitlab.cern.ch/GeoModelDev/packaging/homebrew-geomodel.git